Mudhol State

 Mudhol State was a princely state during the British Raj.
-The rulers were from the Ghorpade clan of the Marathas.
+The rulers were from the Ghorpade Dynasty of the Marathas.
 It was one of the former states of the Southern Maratha Country and its capital was the city of Mudhol in present-day Bagalkote District of Karnataka State in India.
 The last ruler was HH Shrimant Raja Bhairavsinhrao Malojirao Ghorpade II.
 Mudhol acceded to the Dominion of India on 8 March 1948, and is currently a part of Karnataka state.

 Covering an area of 508 km2, Mudhol State enjoyed revenue estimated at £20,000 in 1901.
 According to the 1901 census, the population was 63,001, with the population of the town itself at 8,359 in that year.

 History

 The Mudhol jagir (estate) was founded ca 1400.
-Ruled by the Maratha Ghorpade dynasty.
+Ruled by the Maratha Ghorpade Dynasty.
 In 1670, Mudhol estate became a state.
 It became a British protectorate in 1819.
 The state flag, called 'Bavuta', was a triangular tricolour of horizontal bands, in order from the top: white, black and green.
 All colour bands came to the point in the fly.
 Mudhol State was one of the 9-gun salute states of British India, under the summit of Niranjan.